64kramsystem/zfs-installer/README.md

 It's fairly easy to extend the program to support other Debian-based operating systems (e.g. older/newer Ubuntu's, etc.) - the project is (very) open to feature requests.

-As of Feb/2020, Debian 10.x does not install stably on Virtualbox 6.x (but works fine on VMWare 15.5).
-For unclear reasons, the EFI partition is not recognized unless the live CD is left in the virtual reader after the installation (!?).

-The Ubuntu Server alternate (non-live) version is not supported, as it's based on the Busybox environment, which lacks several tools used in the installer (apt, rsync...).

 ## Advantages over the Ubuntu 19.10 built-in installer

 Canonical released Ubuntu 19.10, with an experimental ZFS installer.
 The advantages of this project over the 19.10 installer are: